EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p class="caption">(\#fig:firstheatmap)Confusion matrix for naive Bayes classifier, showing some bias towards predicting 'Credit'</p>
 </div>

 In Figure \@ref(fig:firstheatmap), the squares for "Credit"/"Credit" and "Other"/"Other" have a darker shade than the off diagonal squares.
 This is a good sign, meaning that our model is right more often than not!
-However, this first model is struggling somewhat since many observations from the "Other" class are being mispredicted as "Credit".
+However, this first model is struggling somewhat since many observations from the "Credit" class are being mispredicted as "Other".

 <div class="rmdwarning">
 <p>One metric alone cannot give you a complete picture of how well your classification model is performing.
 The confusion matrix is a good starting point to get an overview of your model performance, as it includes rich information.</p>
 </div>

 This is real data from a government agency, and these kinds of performance metrics must be interpreted in the context of how such a model would be used.
 What happens if the model we trained gets a classification wrong for a consumer complaint?
-What impact will it have if more "Credit" complaints are correctly identified than "Other" complaints, either for consumers or for policymakers?
+What impact will it have if more "Other" complaints are correctly identified than "Credit" complaints, either for consumers or for policymakers?

 ## Compare to the null model {#classnull}